budapest

 Fruska Bisztró

-If you feel like basking in the sun and great views of the Danube, you should visit the Fruska Bisztró on the Kopaszi dam.
-It has a cool terrace offering coffees, beers, wines and picnic snacks as well.
+If you feel like basking in the sun and enjoying great views of the Danube, you should visit the Fruska Bisztró on the Kopaszi dam.
+It has a cool terrace offering coffee, beers, wines and picnic snacks as well.

 Read More